-The refractory period typically lengthens with age, ranging from minutes in youth to hours in older adults.
+The refractory period typically lengthens with age, but the exact timing varies widely from person to person and can range from minutes in younger men to many hours in older adults.

 Understanding the Refractory Period and Its Biological Basis